 “How can they be sold out then?
 They only just got started!”

-“8 in the evening?
+“Eight in the evening?
 When did that happen?”
-He looks around him, up at the sky.
-He looks frightened.
+He looks around him, up at the sky, not understanding, looking frightened.

 We try and talk to him for a while but we can’t really help and he remains in this muddled state at his door as we leave.
-Passepartout keeps turning back, seeming at a genuine loss to understand.
+Giristroula keeps turning back as we walk away, seeming at a genuine loss to understand.

 The old aren’t left to cope this way in Greece.
 Even the old people’s homes that we’ve seen studded all over the seaside towns we’ve passed through are very rare in Greece.
 It’s the family’s job to look after their aged, and everyone does.

-Later the wind straight off the sea vivifies us under the Blackpool Tower and I watch Passepartout trying to make sense of the huge ‘Comedy Carpet’ laid out there.
+Later the wind straight off the sea vivifies us under the Blackpool Tower and I watch Giristroula trying to make sense of the huge ‘Comedy Carpet’ laid out there.

-The catch phrases of hundreds of Britain’s comedians are embedded into a work of art on the Golden Mile, as they’re embedded into the British psyche.
+The catchphrases of hundreds of Britain’s comedians are embedded into a work of art on the Golden Mile.
+As they’re embedded into the British psyche, I guess.